+Plumbing and Building Criteria

+1. Applications

 Systems for outdoor only -

-Rainwater harvesting systems used for outdoor activities only, such as garden irrigation or car washing, do not require a-

-- plumbing application where the system is not interconnected with the mains water supply. - building application where the water collection device - does not place a load on another structure such as the roof, wall or fence: - involving excavation and fill does not risk the safety of people and property; - does not involve the construction of a retaining wall; - is no higher than the eaves; - does not encroach upon any easement, underground stormwater or sewerage infrastructure; - is located behind the front building line

-- (1) The rainwater harvesting system does not require a building or plumbing application, where the system complies with the following criteria - - (a) there is no interconnection with the mains water supply; - (b) where only used for outdoor activities, pumps or motors are permitted where fitted with an acoustic enclosure to reduce noise emissions to - - (i) 5dB(A) above the background noise level between 7am to 10pm; or - (ii) 3dB(A) above the background noise level between 10pm to 7am; - (c) system inlets and outlets are fitted with mosquito screens; - (d) rainwater overflow is diverted via a pipe to stormwater infrastructure; - (e) the capacity of the water collection device is 5000 litres or less: - (f) the water collection device - - (i) does not place a load on another structure such as the roof, wall or fence; - (ii) is installed according to the manufacturers specifications; - (iii) does not encroach upon any easement, underground stormwater or sewerage infrastructure: - (iv) is not higher than the eaves; - (v) is located behind the front
+Rainwater harvesting systems used for outdoor activities only, such as garden irrigation or car washing, do not require a- plumbing application where the system is not interconnected with the mains water supply. building application where the water collection device - does not place a load on another structure such as the roof, wall or fence; involving excavation and fill does not risk the safety of people and property; does not involve the construction of a retaining wall; is no higher than the eaves; does not encroach upon any easement, underground stormwater or sewerage infrastructure; is located behind the front building line.
+(1) The rainwater harvesting system does not require a building or plumbing application, where the system complies with the following criteria - (a) there is no interconnection with the mains water supply; (b) where only used for outdood activities, pumps or motors are permitted where fitted with an acoustic enclosure to reduce noise emissions to - (i) 5dB(A) above the background noise level between 7am to 10pm; or (ii) 3dB(A) above the background noise level between 10pm to 7am; (c) system inlets and outlets are fitted with mosquito screens; (d) rainwater overflow is diverted via a pipe to stormwater infrastructure; (e) the capacity of the wate collection device - (i) does not place a load or another structure such as the roof, wall or fence; (ii) is installed according to the manufacturers specifications; (iii) does not encroach upon any easement, underground stormwater or sewerage infrastructure; (iv) is not higher than the eaves; (v) is located behind the from